cgsellers/cgsellers/README.md

 -->
 ### :man_technologist: About Me :

-I am a Computer and Data Science student from Spain.
+ML Engineering intern from Spain.

-- :telescope: I’m very passionate about topics such as Machine Learning and NoSQL.
+- :telescope: I’m very passionate about topics such as AI and NoSQL.

 - :seedling: On the lookout for interesting projects from which I can continue to learn.